SPARQL-Anything/sparql.anything/Configuration.md

 ### strategy

 The execution strategy.
-0 = in memory, all triples; 1 = in memory, only triples matching any of the triple patterns in the where clause.
+0 = in memory, all triples; 1 = in memory, only triples matching any of the triple patterns in the where clause; 2 = stream execution (low memory footprint, fully connected BGPs only).

 #### Valid Values

-0, 1
+0, 1, 2

 #### Default Value

-1
+2 (json, xml, csv + fallback to 1 if BGP is not supported), 1 (anything else)

 #### Examples